nathanliska/socket_chat/README.md

 # socket_chat

-### A basic python socket chat contained in the terminal
+### A basic python socket chat contained in the terminal - Part 5

 ##### This repository contains two python files:
 - ```server.py```